-I’ve been accused of being way too much into muted tones.
+I’ve been accused of being way too safe with my decor, only using muted tones.
 It’s true my house is a bit of a shrine to white and grey!

 I’ve always loved her work, it’s just so full of colour and happiness.
 Nothing prepared me though for the impact her pieces would have on some of the rooms.

 Yvonne is one of those people who oozes happiness.
 When she and her husband arrived at my front door they seemed to bring an air of calm with them.

 We started by looking at what we could add to my snug.

 This is a room I’ve tried to make feel a bit like a conservatory with lots of plants.
 It’s still quite plain though.

 We put up Yvonne’s Summertime Kisses which she described as a ‘celebration of the foxgloves, the campions and the daisies doing their thing in the middle of summer’.

 It just injected a whole new element to the room, making it feel very bright and joyful.

 I totally fell in love with the cushions made from the fabric version of Yvonne’s artwork.
 These alone just brought the room to life.